Soccera1/tweeta-desktop/docs/usage.md

 # Usage Guide

-This guide explains how to use Tweetapus Desktop and its various features.
+This guide explains how to use Tweeta Desktop and its various features.

 ## Starting the Application